Miguel Cabrera Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is third in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks third in MLB.

-- The White Sox have a 4.91 team ERA that ranks 26th among all league pitching staffs.
+- The White Sox have the 26th-ranked team ERA across all league pitching staffs (4.90).

-- White Sox pitchers combine to surrender 195 total home runs at a rate of 1.4 per game (fourth-most in baseball).
+- White Sox pitchers combine to allow the fourth-most home runs in baseball (196 total, 1.4 per game).

+- The White Sox are sending Scholtens (1-7) to the mound for his 10th start of the season.
+He is 1-7 with a 4.38 ERA and 48 strikeouts through 74 2/3 innings pitched.

+- His most recent appearance was on Monday against the Kansas City Royals, when the right-hander tossed 3 2/3 innings, surrendering five earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.